-The Bank has a capital adequacy ratio of 30.84% as against the minimum regulatory requirement of 10.625%.
-Tier I capital adequacy ratio is 28.27% against the minimum regulatory requirement of 5.50%.
-The Bank's policy is to manage and maintain its capital with the objective of maintaining a strong capital ratio and high rating.
+The Bank has a capital adequacy ratio of 30.36% as against the minimum regulatory requirement of 11.25% including capital conservation buffer.
+Tier I capital adequacy ratio is 27.91% against the minimum regulatory requirement of 6%.
+The Bank's policy is to manage and maintain its capital with the objective of maintaining a strong capital ratio.
 The Bank maintains capital levels that are sufficient to absorb all material risks.
-The Bank also ensures that the capital levels comply with regulatory requirements and satisfy external rating agencies and other stakeholders including depositors.
-The whole objective of the capital management process in the Bank is to ensure that the Bank remains adequately capitalized at all times.
+The Bank also ensures that the capital levels comply with all regulatory requirements, satisfy external rating agencies and other stakeholders including depositors.
+The whole objective of the capital management process in the Bank is to ensure that the Bank remains adequately capitalised at all times.